zyxElsa/ProSpect/README.md

      model = model,\
      )
    ```

-   There are 4 ways to use ProSpect:
+   There are 4 ways to use _ProSpect_:

     1.Image editing: In img2img mode, modify the content, material, and style of the original image.